 Both are provided in each room.
 A shielded coaxial cable is needed for the television, and an Ethernet card is needed for the computer.
 Wireless internet service is available in all residence halls.
 For information on internet service and cable television, visit the Information Technology site.

 Washers and dryers are provided in the lowest level of the 300 building.
 We currently use high efficiency front loading washers in the residence halls.
-Manufacturer's guidelines recommend high efficiency liquid detergent (1/4 cup) instead of powered detergent.
+Manufacturer's guidelines recommend high efficiency (he) liquid detergent (1/4 cup) instead of powered detergent.
 Look for detergents with the high efficiency logo.
 Detergent 'cakes' should not be used in these machines.

 In compliance with the requirements of the Commonwealth of Virginia, all residence halls are smoke-free.
 Residents and their guests must refrain from smoking at any time they are physically present on the hall, including private residence rooms.
+If you choose to smoke, you must be 25 feet from any state building.